 SKAGAFJÖRÐUR CHURCH AND SETTLEMENT SURVEY

-The Skagafjörður Church and Settlement Survey (SCASS) - run by John Steinberg, Douglas Bolender, Brian Damiata and Guðný Zoëga - seeks to determine if the settlement pattern of the 9th-century colonization of Iceland affected the development of the religious and economic institutions that dominated the 14th century.
+The Skagafjörður Church and Settlement Survey (SCASS) - run by John Steinberg, Douglas Bolender, Brian Damiata and Guðný Zoëga - sought to determine if the settlement pattern of the 9th-century colonization of Iceland affected the development of the religious and economic institutions that dominated the 14th century.
 The research builds on combined methods and results of two projects.
 One has focused on Viking Age settlement patterns.
 The other has been investigating the changing geography of early Christian cemeteries.
 Together, the research seeks to understand the connections between the Viking settlement hierarchy and the Christian consolidation.
 Check out the SCASS blog for more info.

 My contribution from 2013-2015 as a Master's student at UMass Boston was to determine the depth and thickness of Viking Age household midden deposits in the Langholt region of Skagafjörður.
 Combined with tephrachronology (using volcanic ash layers to date deposits), the thicknesses of cultural deposits were used to calculate the accumulation rate of middens as a proxy for househould wealth.
 This could then be used to see how the order of settlement impacted long-term patterns of inequality.
-See my MA Thesis for more details.

 LIVED EXPERIENCE IN THE LATTER MIDDLE AGES